logzio/documentation/docs/user-guide/observability/faq.md

 ### Can account admins see my queries and chat history?

 No. Account admins or any other users within your organization cannot view or access any queries or chat history from the Observability IQ Assistant.
-Logz.io does not retain your query or chat history and is deleted after the session ends.

 ### Do you use my data to train the AI model?